List of F5, EF5, and IF5 tornadoes

-This is a list of tornadoes which have been officially or unofficially labeled as F5, EF5, T10-T11, IF5, or an equivalent rating, the highest possible ratings on the various tornado intensity scales.
+This is a list of tornadoes which have been officially or unofficially labeled as F5, EF5, IF5, T10-T11, the highest possible ratings on the various tornado intensity scales.
 These scales – the Fujita scale, the Enhanced Fujita scale, the International Fujita scale, and the TORRO tornado intensity scale – attempt to estimate the intensity of a tornado by classifying the damage caused to natural features and man-made structures in the tornado's path.

+The most recent EF5 tornado was the 2025 Enderlin tornado, ending the record 12-year EF5 drought that began after the 2013 Moore tornado.

+Background

-Tornadoes are among the most violent known meteorological phenomena.
-Each year, more than 2,000 tornadoes are recorded worldwide, with the vast majority occurring in North America and Europe.
+Each year, more than 2,000 tornadoes are recorded worldwide, with the vast majority occurring in the central United States and Europe.
 In order to assess the intensity of these events, meteorologist Ted Fujita devised a method to estimate maximum wind speeds within tornadic storms based on the damage caused; this became known as the Fujita scale.
 The scale ranks tornadoes from F0 to F5, with F0 being the least intense and F5 being the most intense.
 F5 tornadoes were estimated to have had maximum winds between 261 mph and 318 mph.